Indpur (community development block): Transport

-In 2013-14, Indpur CD block had 7 originating/ terminating bus routes.
+In 2013-14, Indpur CD block was served by seven bus routes.
 The nearest railway station is 15 km from the CD block headquarters.

 The Kharagpur-Bankura-Adra line of South Eastern Railway passes through this CD block.
 There is a station at Bheduasol railway station.

 State Highway 2 running from Bankura to Malancha (in North 24 Parganas district) passes through this CD block.

 Education

 In 2013-14, Indpur CD block had 169 primary schools with 12,400 students, 13 middle schools with 1,741 students, 12 high schools with 7,364 students and 13 higher secondary schools with 10,695 students.
-Indpur CD block had 1 general college with 2,096 students and 254 institutions for special and non-formal education with 8,297 students.
+Indpur CD block had one general college with 2,096 students and 254 institutions for special and non-formal education with 8,297 students.
 Indpur CD block had 7 mass literacy centres.